apache/hbase/hbase-protocol/README.txt

  https://github.com/google/protobuf/releases/tag/v2.5.0

-HBase uses hadoop-maven-plugins:protoc goal to invoke the protoc command.
-You can compile the protoc definitions by invoking maven with profile compile-protobuf or passing in compile-protobuf property.
+To generate java files from protos run:

-mvn compile -Dcompile-protobuf
+ $ mvn compile -Dcompile-protobuf or
-or
-mvn compile -Pcompile-protobuf
+ $ mvn compile -Pcompile-protobuf

-You may also want to define protoc.path for the protoc binary
+You may also want to define protocExecutable for the protoc binary

-mvn compile -Dcompile-protobuf -Dprotoc.path=/opt/local/bin/protoc
+mvn compile -Dcompile-protobuf -DprotocExecutable=/opt/local/bin/protoc

 If you have added a new proto file, you should add it to the pom.xml file first.
 Other modules also support the maven profile.

-NOTE: The protoc used here is probably NOT the same as the hbase-protocol-shaded module uses; here we use a more palatable version -- 2.5.0 -- wherease over in the internal hbase-protocol-shaded module, we'd use something newer.
+NOTE: The protoc used here is probably NOT the same as the hbase-protocol-shaded module uses; here we use a more palatable version -- 2.5.0 -- whereas over in the internal hbase-protocol-shaded module, we'd use something newer.
 Be conscious of this when running your protoc being sure to apply the appropriate version per module.